factor/factor/reference/allocator-full-comparison-20260908/AUDIT.md

 transparent resident fragment with no local operand uses, and GC assignment could not determine its representation while compiling `:SSL=>struct-slot-values`.
 Correction `0045c5586f` preserves the original incoming representation in fragment metadata.
-The exact native method now passes final checked compilation with both rematerialization settings.
-A fresh integrated image and all four full closures are still required before accepting the corrected candidate.
+The exact native method passes final checked compilation with both rematerialization settings.
 Failed source29 records are retained in `native-x86-64/candidate29-rejected`.

-The repaired prototype baseline passes all four full checked closures on both
-architectures: 27,289 frozen word objects on x86 and 26,212 on ARM64, with all 26
-outputs independently checked.
-Earlier successful targeted witnesses remain scoped evidence; they do not override a failing whole-closure acceptance gate.
-Final fresh-image checks, the matched two-architecture matrix, and separate default bootstrap budget assessment remain required before speed claims.
+Subsequent whole-closure and native callback checks exposed three backtracking transport defects.
+Local moves inserted after assignment disappeared at removed phi positions and ran too late for GC saves.
+Spill-tail normalization could grow a fragment across an original liveness hole into another bundled value.
+Finally, second-chance ranges could span skipped Factor-call blocks, keeping a callback's hidden return pointer in a clobbered register.
+The respective repairs are `3e38c333d8`, `0f3c5628ba` and `38003ffe56`.
+Transitions now execute during phase assignment with consumed-point and binding-restoration checks; spill tails stay within the original contiguous range; entire call blocks are excluded and their successors reload memory homes, including mixed-predecessor joins.

+The callback investigation also found a shared verifier omission: ordinary `##call` did not invalidate abstract physical registers.
+Surgical repair `dfe08fc9bd` adds that clobber.
+The valid ABI-slot case passes and both missing- reload and stale-store mutations fail; the old verifier accepted both mutations.
+That fix is included in **both** the final prototype baseline `f5a6d4739e` and final candidate `30a50ab0df`.
+The baseline otherwise retains `c84535b24a`'s old allocator policies and interval model.
+Failed intermediate source trees, native logs, original/allocated interval dumps and exact patches remain archived.

+Both immutable revisions now pass all four freshly prepared, full checked benchmark closures on native ARM64 and x86, including all 26 independent output oracles.
+Both revisions also pass the real C ABI callback fixture for all four allocators with rematerialization off/on: 40 assertions per revision and architecture, with the strengthened verifier active.
+The final candidate's full compiler suite passes with backtracking and both optimization flags enabled, SSA/interval/final-flow checks active and GVN off.
+Selection/greedy help lint passes.
+The exact evidence is in the comparison archives and `../allocator-full-integration-20260908/ACCEPTANCE.md`.

+The prepared master-candidate merge retains identical allocator, linear-scan and liveness sources while preserving the newer target/ABI and VM work.
+Its full compiler suites pass with both linear scan/rematerialization off and backtracking/rematerialization on; see `../allocator-full-master-integration-20260908/README.md` on the integrated branch.
+That newer VM is not substituted into the frozen performance comparison.

+These correctness gates authorize the matched timing matrix; they do not establish a performance win.
+Earlier targeted witnesses remain scoped evidence.
+The separate default bootstrap's last measured 3:11 result misses the requested two-minute limit; it is not converted into a passing timing claim by the compiler suite or callback results.